gildasmorvan/similar2logo/README.md

 #### Launch the HTML runner

-Finally, we launche the web server with the above described GUI.
+Finally, we launch the web server with the above described GUI.

 ```
 def runner = new Similar2LogoHtmlRunner( )